arikrupnik/ardupilot-config/README.md

   * servo functions
   * sensor connections
   * `SYSID_THISMAV`
-    * this controls where Mission Planner stored the logs it downloads
+    * this controls where Mission Planner stores the logs it downloads
 * `tune.param`: settings that reflect flight performance of the aircraft, including
   * PIDF values
   * TECS values including target airspeeds
   * Navigation controller tuning

+### Scripting

+I keep LUA scripts that are useful to a class of aircraft under `scripting`.

 ### Odds and Ends: